thunderace/Esp8266-Arduino-Makefile/README.md

 Based on Martin Oldfield arduino makefile : http://www.mjoldfield.com/atelier/2009/02/arduino-cli.html

 ## Changelog
+05/09/2016 :
+- update to esp8266-2.2.0
+- Each lib is build in it's own directory
+- new OTA params : OTA_IP OTA_PORT OTA_AUTH (see example)

 03/08/2016 :
 - Handle subdirectories of core uniformly : pull request from surr.
 Thank you